How to Experience Joy

+1 John 1:4 says, “And these things write we unto you, that your joy may be full.”
 This verse reveals God’s desire to fill His people with joy.
-Why then is joy alluding us?
-How can we tap into the joy of the Lord?
+Why then is joy alluding us and how can we tap into the joy of the Lord?
 God’s plan for you is fullness of joy.

-Karl Marx said, “The first requisite for happiness is the abolition of religion.”
-Of course he’d say that – all it does is convict and condemn a person unless they give their life to Christ.
-Unbelievers experience less joy and happiness around Christianity because of being uncomfortable in the presence of God.
+All this statement does is convict and condemn a person unless they give their life to Christ.
+Unbelievers experience less joy and happiness around Christians because they are uncomfortable being in the presence of God.
 Believers could learn from this quote, applying it in a somewhat different way than he intended.
 We need to get rid of religiosity and get Jesus back in the church.

 “There is a joy which isn’t given to the ungodly, that of those who love thee for thine own sake, whose joy thou thyself art; and this is the happy life to rejoice in thee, and of thee.
-This is it and there is none other.”
+This is it and there is none other.” – Augustine

-I’m not always happy about my circumstances – are you?
+I’m not always happy about my circumstances, are you?
 Paul was incarcerated when he said, “Rejoice in the Lord always.
-Again I will say, rejoice” (Philippians 4:4 NKJV)!
-We may not be happy about our circumstances, but in spite of what we may be going through God wants to fill us with “joy inexpressible and full of glory” (1 Peter 1:8 KJV).
+Again I will say, rejoice” (Philippians 4:4)!
+We may not be happy about our circumstances, but in spite of what we may be going through God wants to fill us with “joy unspeakable and full of glory” (1 Peter 1:8).
 This is His will for you and me.
-Jesus said, “I have come that they may have life, and that they may have it more abundantly” (John 10:10 NKJV).
+Jesus said, “I have come that they may have life, and that they may have it more abundantly” (John 10:10).

 This is a prophetic word for many of you.
 You have been overwhelmed with sorrow and grief to the point of intense weeping and lamentation.
 God is about to turn your sorrow into joy.
 You are about to catch a glimpse of Jesus and your sorrow is going to be turned into joy – and nothing will be able to steal your joy from you.

 Righteousness.
-Paul said, “For the kingdom of God is …. righteousness, and peace, and joy in the Holy Ghost” (Romans 14:17 KJV).
+Paul said, “For the kingdom of God is righteousness, and peace, and joy in the Holy Ghost” (Romans 14:17).
 Righteousness always precedes joy.
 There is no joy without righteousness.
-Let me be clear, we have no righteousness of our own – “All our righteousnesses are as filthy rags” (Isaiah 64:6 KJV).
+Let me be clear, we have no righteousness of our own – “All our righteousnesses are as filthy rags” (Isaiah 64:6).
 If we are going to experience joy it must be dependent upon His righteousness.
 When we trust Christ as our Savior, His righteousness is put to our account.

 The source of our joy is His inputed righteousness.
-“He hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in Him” (2 Corinthians 5:21 KJV).
+“He hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in Him” (2 Corinthians 5:21).
 If we are depending on our own righteousness, we will never maintain any level of joy – we always fall short (Romans 3:10, 23).
-Read also Matthew 6:33; Psalms 32:10-11; Hebrews 1:9; Romans 12:9; Micah 6:8.
+Also read Matthew 6:33, Psalms 32:10-11, Hebrews 1:9, Romans 12:9, and Micah 6:8.

 Answered prayer.
 “Whatsoever ye shall ask the Father in my name, he will give it you.
-Hitherto have ye asked nothing in my name: ask, and ye shall receive, that your joy may be full” (John 16:23-24 KJV).
+Hitherto have ye asked nothing in my name: ask, and ye shall receive, that your joy may be full” (John 16:23-24).
 How glorious and exciting to see our prayers answered.
-What a source of joy!

-- When we come to God in prayer, we experience the joy of His presence.
-“In thy presence is fullness of joy; at thy right hand there are pleasures for evermore” (Psalms 16:11 KJV).
+- We experience the joy of His presence.
+“In Thy presence is fullness of joy; at Thy right hand there are pleasures for evermore” (Psalms 16:11).

-- We experience God’s glory when we pray.
-“By whom also we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of God” (Romans 5:2 KJV).
+- We experience God’s glory.
+“By whom also we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of God” (Romans 5:2).
 Moses experienced God’s glory to the extent he had to put a veil over his face.

-- We also have the promise that God will meet our needs through prayer.
-“Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need” (Hebrews 4:16 KJV).
+- God will meet our needs through prayer.
+“Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need” (Hebrews 4:16).

 God’s Word.
 God’s Word is a glorious source of joy for the believer.
-“Thy words were found, and I did eat them; and thy word was unto me the joy and rejoicing of mine heart: for I am called by thy name, O LORD God of hosts” (Jeremiah 15:16 KJV).
+“Thy Words were found, and I did eat them; and Thy word was unto me the joy and rejoicing of mine heart: for I am called by Thy name, O Lord God of hosts” (Jeremiah 15:16).
 If we are called by His name, His Word is a constant source of joy to us.
 It’s like getting a love letter from someone you have been longing to hear from.
-Read also Psalms 119:103 and Luke 10:38-42.
+We’re thrilled, excited and filled with joy when we finally hear from them.
+Also read Psalms 119:103 and Luke 10:38-42.

-A view to the end product of your trial.
-“And not only so, but we glory (boast, rejoice, exalt) in tribulations also: knowing that tribulation worketh patience; And patience, experience; and experience, hope” (Romans 5:3-4 KJV).
-Read also James 1:2-4.
-The key is “knowing.”
-If we are to stand up under trials and experience joy, we must have a vision toward the end product – hope.
-“Hope deferred makes the heart sick” (Proverbs 13:12a KJV).
+A View to the end of your trial.
+“And not only so, but we glory (boast, rejoice, exalt) in tribulations also: knowing that tribulation worketh patience; And patience, experience; and experience, hope” (Romans 5:3-4).
+Read James 1:2-4.
+The key is knowing.
+If we are to stand up under trials and experience joy, we must have a vision toward the end product which is hope.
+“Hope deferred makes the heart sick” (Proverbs 13:12).

 Soul winning.
 Reaching souls for Christ should be one of our greatest sources of joy.
 “For what is our hope, or joy, or crown of rejoicing?
 Are not even ye in the presence of our Lord Jesus Christ at his coming?
-For ye are our glory and joy” (1 Thessalonians 2:19-20 KJV).
+For ye are our glory and joy” (1 Thessalonians 2:19-20).
 Imagine the Apostle Paul in heaven.
-A great multitude walks by and the Lord says, these are here because you cared, sacrificed and remained faithful to your call (Acts 20:24).
-What a joy!
+A great multitude walks by and the Lord tell him, “These are here because you cared, sacrificed and remained faithful to your call (Acts 20:24).
+What joy!

-Jesus told parables of a lost sheep, coin, and prodigal son (Luke 15).
-At the end of each He proclaimed there was rejoicing in heaven over one soul that comes to repentance.
-Soul winning is one of the greatest joys a believer will ever experience both now and in the life to come.
+Jesus told parables about a lost sheep, coin and prodigal son (Luke 15).
+At the end of the parables He proclaimed there was rejoicing in heaven over one soul that comes to repentance.
+Soul winning is one of the greatest sources of joy a believer will ever experience both now and in the life to come.
 Let’s reach the lost!

-“That is unprofitable for you.”
-It is unprofitable for us to make their job hard, but profitable when we make their ministry joyful.
+It is unprofitable for us to make their job difficult, but profitable when we make their ministry joyful.
 They watch over your souls and will give an account to God.
 Let’s make what they do enjoyable.
 We will be the better for it.
-We can do so by getting behind them and being supportive.
-Jeremiah said, “I will fill the soul of the priests with abundance, And My people will be satisfied with My goodness,” declares the LORD” (Jeremiah 31:14 NASB).
+We can do so by getting behind them and being supportive to them and their vision.
+Jeremiah said, “I will fill (saturate) the soul of the priests with abundance, And My people will be satisfied with My goodness, declares the Lord” (Jeremiah 31:14).
 The more blessed our leaders are, the more blessed we will be.

-God’s will.
-“That I may come unto you with joy by the will of God” (Romans 15:32 KJV).
-We are never filled with more joy than when we are in the center God’s will.
+God’s Will “That I may come unto you with joy by the will of God” (Romans 15:32).
+We are never filled with more joy than when we are in the center of God’s will.
 I have experienced times when I was struggling over what to do in a situation and had no peace or joy whatsoever.
 Once I surrendered to the will of God joy flooded my heart.

 It’s amusing that when he couldn’t be persuaded, they finally surrendered to the will of God.
 Isn’t that the way we are?
 When God can’t be persuaded to do things our way or we can’t change our situation, we finally give ourselves over to the will of God.
 Let’s surrender to and commit ourselves to pursuing God’s will.
-In this alone is true joy.
-Study also John 13:13-17; Acts 20:24; James 1:22-25.
+In this alone is there true joy.
+Also read John 13:13-17, Acts 20:24 and James 1:22-25.

-Victory in the battle.
-“Let God arise, Let His enemies be scattered; Let those also who hate Him flee before Him.
-As smoke is driven away, So drive them away; As wax melts before the fire, So let the wicked perish at the presence of God.
-But let the righteous be glad; Let them rejoice before God; Yes, let them rejoice exceedingly” (Psalm 68:1-3 NKJV).
+Victory in battle.
+“Let God arise, Let His enemies be scattered.
+Let those also who hate Him flee before Him.
+As smoke is driven away, So drive them away.
+As wax melts before the fire, So let the wicked perish at the presence of God.
+But let the righteous be glad.
+Let them rejoice before God.
+Yes, let them rejoice exceedingly” (Psalm 68:1-3).
 Victory over the enemy is one of the greatest joys we will ever experience.
-The righteous “Rejoice exceedingly” whenever God rises up and scatters our enemies from before us.
-Victory is on its way – with accompanying joy.
+The righteous “rejoice exceedingly” whenever God rises up and scatters our enemies from before us.
+Victory is on its way with accompanying joy!